IDS6145-Fall2019/assignment1-deamonpog/README.md

 We are mainly interested on the following two response variables:

 1. Congestion levels at locations (path nodes, escalators, doors, elevators, platforms, waiting aras)
-2. Number of ticks spent by a person in the station
+2. Number of ticks spent by a person in the station (delay)

 The lower the values of both response variables are the better.
 Therefore this is a minimization problem.
 Since the values of congestion are area based the median and mean values of congetion will be used.
 Similarly the average number of ticks spent by a person in the station will be considered as the second response variable.
 Additionally, the distribution of number of ticks spent by a person in the system and distribution of congestion levels are importent to be analyzed.